 \begin{lemma} Let $\sim$ be the equivalence relation from the Constructive Fusion Theorem.
 Then, the quotient $\bigsqcup_{P \in \sP} P/\sim$ has the structure of a trivial surface with the associated immersion to $\R^2$ given by

 \end{lemma} We will devote the remainder of the section to the proof of this fact.
 We now describe our plan.
 We will check that $\phi$ is a well defined map.
 Then we will prove that $\phi$ is a local homeomorphism.
-This demonstrates that $P \sqcup Q/\sim$ is locally modeled on $\R^2$.
-Finally, we will show that $P \sqcup Q/\sim$ is Hausdorff.
+This demonstrates that $\bigsqcup_{P \in \sP} P/\sim$ is locally modeled on $\R^2$.
+Finally, we will show that $\bigsqcup_{P \in \sP} P/\sim$ is Hausdorff.
 This proves that it is a surface, and $\phi$ gives this surface a trivial planar structure.

 \begin{proof}[Proof that $\phi$ is well defined] The basepoint of $\bigsqcup_{P \in \sP} P/\sim$ is given by the equivalence class $[o_P]$ for some (any) $P \in \sP$.
 We note that the developing map sends $o_P$ to zero.
-By induction, we can see that the points we are forced to identify by the path invariance property also have the same image under the developing map.
+By induction, we can see that the points we are forced to identify by path invariance (see the definition above Theorem \ref{thm:constructive fusion}) also have the same image under the developing map.
 Therefore, $\phi$ is well defined. \end{proof}